-The Roman poet Horace used the Latin phrase carpe diem to exhort people to “seize the day.”
-It was to tell them they should enjoy life while they can because no one is promised a tomorrow.
+The Roman poet Horace used the Latin phrase “carpe diem” to exhort people to “seize the day.”
+It was to tell the people that they should enjoy life while they can since no one is promised a tomorrow.

 “carpe diem, quam minimum credula postero”

 It translates as “pluck the day, trusting as little as possible in the next one.”

 Epicurus, who lived around 300 years before Horace, philosophized on the idea of carpe diem.

 The Epicureans believed living for today while enjoying the pleasures of life can help them attain a state of tranquility or ataraxia.

 Epicurus believed pleasure is the greatest good, and one should live a life of pleasure, free from all fear.
 The Epicurean way to a happy life is something we can achieve today, once we are ready.
 Epicureanism later became the inspiration for Horace.